tensorflow/gnn/README.md

 **This is an early (alpha) release to get community feedback.** It's under active development and **we may break API compatibility in the future**.

-> **NOTE**:
-> 2023/01/11: Release 0.4.1 was yanked due to a broken merge that passed through
-> our tests.
-Release 0.4.0 still works, and we are working on a new release,
-> stay tuned.

 TensorFlow GNN is a library to build Graph Neural Networks on the TensorFlow platform.
 It contains the following components: